openbridge/nginx/README.md

 * `/usr/share/nginx/html` – Your root site content/apps
 * `/usr/share/nginx/html/example.com` – (Optional) Domain specific content/apps

-To mount your web app or html files you will need to mount the volume on the host that contains your files.
+To mount your web app or html files, you will need to mount the volume on the host that contains your files.
 Make sure you are setting the `NGINX_DOCROOT` in your run or `docker-compose.yml` file.
 If you do not set it the default is `/usr/share/nginx/html`
 ```docker
 -v /your/webapp/path:{{NGINX_DOCROOT}}:ro
 ```